 As a result, many users consider port forwarding to be an essential feature for any torrenting VPN.

 Surfshark doesn’t support port forwarding due to apparent security risks, which means it isn’t as easy or effective for seeding torrenting files as other top VPNs.
 In fact, there are some anecdotal reports suggesting that Surfshark doesn’t allow seeding at all.

 Despite its other shortcomings, Surfshark is a fully-featured VPN with an extensive suite of additional security features that are useful for torrenting.

 Surfshark’s advanced security features include:

-- A kill switch to block your internet connection if the VPN disconnects, protecting your real IP address from leaking.
+A kill switch to block your internet connection if the VPN disconnects, protecting your real IP address from leaking.
 Surfshark excelled in our VPN kill switch tests, terminating our connection following an unexpected disconnect.
 This is considered essential for torrenting.

-- CleanWeb blocks ads, trackers, and malware.
+CleanWeb blocks ads, trackers, and malware.
 It helps to protect you from torrent files loaded with malware, but it won’t strip the adverts out of the uTorrent client.
 You can find out how to remove adverts in our guide to utorrent safety.

 These security features can be found on all of Surfshark’s apps for Windows, Android, Mac, iOS devices, and routers.